-Investigation Phase Guidelines.
+INVESTIGATION PHASE GUIDELINES.
 During the investigation and throughout the formal grievance process, the Title IX Coordinator will:

 - 1. Provide an equal opportunity for the parties to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence; - 2.
-Not restrict the ability of either party to discuss the allegations under investigation or to gather and present relevant evidence (e.g., no "gag orders"); - 3.
-Provide the parties with the same opportunities to have others present during any grievance proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the adviser of their choice, who may be, but is not required to be, an attorney, and not limit the choice or presence of adviser for either the complainant or respondent in any meeting or grievance proceeding (see the Information about Advisers in Connection with Allegations of Sexual Misconduct section below for more information); however, the College may establish restrictions regarding the extent to which the adviser may participate in the proceedings, as long as the restrictions apply equally to both parties; - 4.
-Provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate; - 5.
-Provide both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the College does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
+Not restrict the ability of either party to discuss the allegations under investigation or to gather and present relevant evidence; - 3.
+Provide the parties with the same opportunities to have others present during any grievance proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice, who may be, but is not required to be, an attorney, and not limit the choice or presence of advisor for either the complainant or respondent in any meeting or grievance proceeding (see the Information about Advisors in Connection with Allegations of Prohibited Conduct section below for more information); however, the College may establish restrictions regarding the extent to which an advisor may participate in the proceedings, as long as the restrictions apply equally to both parties;

+- 4. Provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the party to prepare to participate; - 5.
+Provide both parties a timely and equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, including the evidence upon which the College does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.

-Information about Advisers in Connection with Allegations of Sexual Misconduct.
-Each Party may have a single adviser of their choice to guide and accompany them throughout the investigation, grievance hearing, and appeal processes.
-The adviser may be a friend, mentor, family member, attorney or any other supporter a party chooses to advise them, as long as the adviser does not play any other role in the process, such as serving as a witness.
+INFORMATION ABOUT ADVISORS IN CONNECTION WITH ALLEGATIONS OF PROHIBITED CONDUCT.
+Each party may have a single advisor of their choice to guide and accompany them throughout the investigation, grievance hearing (where applicable in Title IX Sexual Harassment cases), and appeal processes.
+The advisor may be a friend, mentor, family member, advocate, confidential resource provider, attorney or any other supporter a party chooses to advise them.

-During the investigation phase, advisers may not participate actively and may not speak or otherwise communicate on the part of the Party that they represent.
-However, the adviser may ask to suspend any meeting or interview briefly to provide private consultation related to the investigation proceeding in progress.
+During the investigation phase, advisors may not participate actively and may not speak or otherwise communicate on the part of the party that they represent.
+However, the advisor may ask to suspend any meeting or interview briefly to provide private consultation related to the investigation proceeding in progress.